Dependencies Configurations

 Warning

-A compatiblity rule is still defined to ensure that Mocks built with SDK 6 1.1.0
+The standard attribute is still defined to ensure that modules built with SDK 6 1.2.0

-but it will removed in the next major version, so it is highly recommended to update your Mock to use latest SDK 6 plugins.
+However, this attribute will be removed in the next major version, so it is highly recommended to update your project to use latest SDK 6 plugins.

 For more information about variants and attributes, refer to the official documentation.